starzia/SonarPM/README.txt

 Under Linux, there are two main libraries required to build this code:
-- Portaudio cross platform audio library V19 (V18 won't work) This is available in Fedora as package "portaudio-devel" and in Debian as package "libportaudio-dev"
+- Portaudio cross platform audio library V19 (V18 won't work) This is available in Fedora as package "portaudio-devel" and in Debian as package "portaudio19-dev" (or "libportaudio-dev"?)
 - X Screen Saver extension library
     This is available in Fedora as package "libScrnSaver-devel" and in Debian as package "libxss-dev"